learn-co-curriculum/fe-js-spotify-api-ajax/README.md

 1. Fork this repository.
 2. Clone your fork locally.
 3. cd into the local repos folder.
 4. Open SpecRunner.html in your browser.
+Also open index.html
-5. Make the tests pass in spec/spotifyChartSpec.js by writing the code neccesary in js/spotifyChart.js
+5. Make the tests pass in spec/spotifyChartSpec.js by writing the code neccesary in js/spotifyChart.js also make sure when your finished the chart is appearing in index.html

 ## Instructions